 The Wilson Launchpad 2 fairway wood has been built to be a draw-biased option to solve the slice for those longer shots.
 This has been achieved by including face angle and geometry, a moderate offset, the head shape, and a centre of gravity positioned forward and heel ward.

-These have been built thinner in the face to provide high-strength and a super-thin carpenter custom face that delivers great feel and higher ball speeds.
+These have been built thinner in the face to provide high-strength and a super-thin carpenter custom face that delivers a great feel and higher ball speeds.
 The ultra-light clubhead, coupled with an Evenflow lightweight shaft, provides absolutely effortless swing speeds for every type of player.
-These fairway woods are easy-to-hit, and designed to help players solve the slice and add effortless distance to their game.
+These fairway woods are easy-to-hit and designed to help players solve the slice and add effortless distance to their game.